heero7/TaskBoard/README.md

-# TaskBoard
+# TaskBoard API
-A board to keep track of all your things to do :)
+Backend API for TaskBoard

 ## Description
 TaskBoard aims to make your life more organized at work and prioritizing your work to keep track of things you are doing.